Coronavirus: COVID-19 Is Now Officially A Pandemic, WHO Says

 "The challenge for many countries who are now dealing with large clusters or community transmission is not whether they can do the same," he said.
 "It's whether they will."

-"People, we're in this together, to do the right things with calm and protect the citizens of the world," Tedros said as he concluded his remarks.
+"People, we're in this together — to do the right things with calm and protect the citizens of the world," Tedros said as he concluded his remarks.

 "It's doable."